Pathology Dictation Software in 2026 (Compared)

 The big pathology departments (Mayo Clinic, Cleveland Clinic, Johns Hopkins) tend to use enterprise-level solutions:

-M*Modal (now part of 3M) offers conversational AI.
+M*Modal (now part of 3M).
+Conversational AI for medical dictation.
 Expensive and still struggles with specialty terminology.

-These enterprise solutions cost 15,000-25,000 dollars per pathologist annually when you include all the integration work.
+These enterprise solutions cost 15,000 to 25,000 dollars per pathologist annually when you include all the integration work.
 That's sustainable for a 200-pathologist academic department.
 For a 5-pathologist community hospital group?
 That's most of your budget.

 The AI Dictation Alternative